riteshsingh84/python/Basics/1_variables/variables_exercise.md

 ### Python Variables
 A variable is a name given to a memory location in a program.
 It's value may be changed during program execution.
+In python you can assign variable any value, not like strict typed language where you have to declare data type of a variable in advance.

 Examples: